 Following the investment, productivity and efficiency at the terminal has continued to grow, reaching 120 movements per hour in January 2017.
 This has resulted in improved service for shipping lines, with vessels spending less time in dock.

-APM Terminals holds a 40% stake in the Societe Exploitation Terminal de Vridi (SETV), which operates Abidjan Terminal as a joint venture with Bolloré Africa Logistics.
+Abidjan Terminal as a joint venture between APM Terminals (49%) AND Bolloré Africa Logistics (51%).
 The Abidjan Terminal concession agreement was signed in October of 2003, with APM Terminals joining in July 2005.

 - Total wharf length: 2,100 m